 The Next Primary Exam Is Scheduled For March 8, 2019

-Neurosurgeons who completed residency training in ACGME accredited programs may take the Primary Examination as often as they wish.
+Neurosurgeons who completed residency training in ACGME accredited programs may take the primary examination as often as they wish.
 Individuals who entered Canadian neurosurgery programs prior to July 16, 1997 may also take it.
-ABNS Rules and Regulations do not allow it to be offered to fellows or medical school students, etc.
+ABNS rules and regulations do not allow it to be offered to fellows or medical school students.

 Category A. Neuroanatomy: 49